xsf/xmpp-providers-website/content/apps.md

 title: Apps
 ---

-**If you are looking for an overview of available XMPP apps and their features, we recommend you to browse [xmpp.org/software](https://xmpp.org/software).**

 This website offers a curated list of XMPP providers.
 Users can choose one and register on it by using their web browsers.
 But some XMPP apps went a step further and integrated this list in their registration process.

 Here you can find all known apps with XMPP Providers support.
+If they do not fit your needs, there is also an [overview of all available XMPP apps](https://xmpp.org/software).

 ## Apps Supporting XMPP Providers